5/8/2025

 Chief Financial Officer

 Yeah, sure.
-I appreciate the question.
-Let me let me give you a little color.
+Sam, I appreciate the question.
+Let me give you a little color.
 So, yes, you're right.
-I don't know, obviously easy to track just using third party data there.
-And, you know, look, I mean, I hope that, you know, Joe's you back to Joe's question, he was right that it ultimately proves a little conservative.
-And that would be a good thing for all of us.
-When we think about HVOR, you know, that market outlook is currently has clearly also worsened over the course of the last couple of months in this tariff environment.
-And we've seen weakness, you know, in on road truck.
-I think some of the pre-buy that people expected to have come through due to potential regulatory changes around emissions and other things in the US likely being delayed.
-Then coupled with the tariff environment, I think it's certainly slowed any of those production expectations around pre-buy.
-We've worked that into the model on the industrial side.
-Again, you know, we've we've got three quarters in a row now of what I call at least, you know, good, solid stability there.
-We'll have to watch for the demand environment changed a little bit due to the tariffs, especially if China and the US can't reduce the rate that they're charging each other at the moment.
-But I think everybody is still hopeful that that'll resolve itself here in the coming coming periods.
-And, you know, the outlook, I think, in our industrial business is is, you know, I'd say solid.
+Auto, obviously, easy to track just using third-party data there.
+And, you know, look, I mean, I hope that, you know, back to Joe's question, he was right that it ultimately proves a little conservative, and that would be a good thing for all of us.
+When we think about HVORs, That market outlook has clearly also worsened over the course of the last couple of months in this tariff environment.
+We've seen weakness in on-road truck.
+I think some of the pre-buy that people expected to have come through due to potential regulatory changes around emissions and other things in the U.S. likely being delayed.
+Then coupled with the tariff environment, I think it certainly slowed any of those production expectations around pre-buy.
+We've worked that into the model.
+On the industrial side, again, we've got three quarters in a row now of what I call at least good, solid stability there.
+We'll have to watch for if the demand environment changed a little bit due to the tariffs, especially if China and the U.S. can't reduce the rate that they're charging each other at the moment.
+But I think everybody is still hopeful that that will resolve itself here in the coming periods.
+And, you know, the outlook, I think, in our industrial business is, you know, I'd say solid.
 I don't want to get too far over our skis on it, but I think it's certainly been improving.

 speaker